KDE/clazy/src/checks/level1/README-connect-3arg-lambda.md

 of arguments.
 This can result in a crash if the signal is emitted after the receiver is deleted.

+Another reason for using a context-object is so you explicitly think about in which thread you want the slot to run in.
+Note that with a context-object the connection will be of type `Qt::AutoConnection` instead of `Qt::DirectConnection`, which you can control if needed, via the 5th (optional) argument.

 In order to reduce false-positives, it will only warn if the lambda body dereferences at least one QObject (other than the sender).